rolewest/devs-game/README.md

 # devs-game
 Gamify your daily job tasks, get better with git, bash, VS code, and more!

+I started this to help me stay motivated, maybe it can do the same for you.

 ## Install
 1. Clone the repo